timofei-iatsenko/node-modbus-rtu/README.md

 ### Use in real project: creating objects for slaves
 For example we have a modbus thermostat, and we need set do something when data from thermostat is changed.
-Create class for this thermostat (i suggest extract it another file):
+Create class for this thermostat (i suggest extract it to another file):

 ```js
 var _ = require('lodash'); //npm i lodash